tomsabe/simplifier/README.md

-# Multi-Step Text Simplification with Reinforcement Learning
+# Edit-Based Text Simplification with Reinforcement Learning

-We built a Text Simplification game that can be mastered by a Reinforcement Learning agent.
+We built a Text Simplification game that can be played by a Reinforcement Learning agent.
 The game player moves a word cursor through a text, using keyboard commands to choose simplifying actions or word deletions.
-Simplifying actions are executed by traditional NLP or large language model tools.
+Simplifying actions are executed with assistance from fine-tuned large language models.
 The player's score is based on a combination of final text simplicity and semantic preservation vis-a-vis the original text.
-We use OpenAI Gym to define a custom reinforcement learning environment based on the game.
-Python and PyTorch are used to train an RL agent to master the game.
-We use DQN RL policy.
+The game is built in PyGame and we use OpenAI Gym to define a custom reinforcement learning environment.
+Python and PyTorch are used to train an RL agent to play the game.
+We use a simplified DQN RL architecture (no convolution layers in the policy network).

 ## The Game